 These options specify how the contents of the adaptor ROM named in the option title are handled.
 The ROM area that is not used by ISA adapter cards will be allocated to PCI adapter cards.
 The settings are: Disabled, Cached or Enabled.
+When Cached, the contents of the ROM area are not only copied from ROM to RAM for faster execution, the contents of the RAM area can be written to or read from cache memory.
 The Optimal and Fail-Safe default settings are Disabled.